egbakou/domainverifier/README.md

 ## Usage

 This section assumes prior knowledge of generating instructions for domain name ownership verification.
-If not, please review the examples code for each verification method, which include the process of instruction generation.
+If not, please review the examples code for each verification method, which include the process of instructions generation.

 ### 🚀 Html Meta Tag method